 The city of Manchester, 200 miles northwest of London, has served for the best part of the past centuries as the main industrial centre of England.
 With this great industrial herirage we are named Cottonopolis.
 The heart of the Industrial revolution started here cotton mills now converted into City centre dwellings the area combined with rapid urban development has given Manchester a great reputation as a tourist destination.
 Living in the City is not just a preserve of New Yorkers now Mancunians are "Living in the City" property is abundant, Manchester Property is varied from loft apartments in the City centre to two up two downs in Rusholme.

 In the past ten years Manchester has undergone a complete transformation.
 Buildings in the city centre area have been renovated and new shopping malls as well as entertainment venues have been constructed.

 With England's largest student population, nightlife is thriving and the selection of pubs, clubs and restaurants now almost rivals that of London.
 Cultural venues such as 'The Lowry' at Salford Quays, the G-Mex exhibition centre and the Bridgewater Hall host exhibitions and music shows for all tastes.

-Manchester City are Champions 2012 after a 44 year wait and well deserved to the most loyal supporters in football and the mostmanchester man and van humorous, And last but not least – there's football.
+Manchester City are Champions 2012 after a 44 year wait and well deserved to the most loyal supporters in football and Manchester man and van appreciates the success, And last but not least – a little info on Manchester football.